Have you seen this underwear? How 22-year-old Cami Téllez built Parade into a $70 million intimates empire

 “One out of every eight of our customers posts pictures themselves in their [Parade] underwear,” said Téllez.
 “That speaks to the brand trust we’ve been able to create.”

-Parade’s underwear collection now features three types of eco-conscious fabric blends—semi-sheer Silky Mesh, seamless Universal, and a stretchy soft recycled nylon called Re:Play—and are designed to be gender- and size-inclusive across six classic shapes.
+Parade’s underwear collection now features three types of eco-conscious fabric blends—semi-sheer Silky Mesh, seamless Universal, and a stretchy soft recycled nylon called Re:Play—and its pieces are designed to be gender- and size-inclusive across six classic shapes.
 The company staffs Lululemon and Nike R&D alums to focus on fit and sizing, making sure the underwear never rolls, never bunches, and always fits.
 By April 2021, Parade had sold 1 million pairs.

 That month, the brand also announced a $10 million series A—bringing its valuation to $70 million—and a new category: $32 bralettes.
-The buttery soft, unlined bras (available in plunge, scoop, or triangle fits) are sized XS-3XL, with + options to accommodate DD-F cup sizes.
+The buttery soft, unlined bras (available in plunge, scoop, or triangle fits) are sized XS to 3XL, with + options to accommodate DD-F cup sizes.

 “We realized there was an entire sizing range and support needed for people with smaller ribcages and larger boobs,” explained Téllez.
-“It’s just the beginning of how we want to re-write the bra sizing playbook.”
+“It’s just the beginning of how we want to rewrite the bra sizing playbook.”

-I tested Parade’s Triangle bralette, a lightweight, wide-set, unpadded bra made from Re:Play, and it was the first bra I voluntarily wore in my house for more the eight hours—maybe ever.
+I tested Parade’s Triangle bralette, a lightweight, wide-set, unpadded bra made from Re:Play, and it was the first bra I voluntarily wore in my house for more than eight hours—maybe ever.
 The Scoop was not my favorite for my shape, but I range in cup size and suspect I would have faired better in the + sizing, which for someone who can rarely wear just a bralette, is comforting to know exists.

-Téllez’s longterm brand vision is two-prong: inclusivity and sustainability.
-The company aims to be entirely carbon neutral by the end of 2022—Parade currently partners with Native Energy to offset its Universal underwear collection—and Téllez, amidst researching regenerative and bio-based fabric options, is focused on what the brand can do about their “second life problem.”
+Téllez’s long-term brand vision is two-prong: inclusivity and sustainability.
+The company aims to be entirely carbon neutral by the end of 2022—Parade currently partners with Native Energy to offset its Universal underwear collection—and Téllez, amid researching regenerative and bio-based fabric options, is focused on what the brand can do about their “second life problem.”

 Téllez said, “Underwear is the piece of clothing [our customer] buys most often and replenishes most often.
 But where does it go after?
 And how do we close that loop?”